UAH-PSI/das-vessel-detection/README.md

 > Submitted to IEEE Transactions on Geoscience & Remote Sensing, 2025.
 >
 > DOI: *(to be assigned upon publication, if the paper is accepted)*

 ---

+# Supplementary Material

+We have generated an additional [web page with supplementary material](https://geintra-uah.org/psi/index.html).
+It mainly consist of  videos demonstrating the behaviour of the algorithm under different conditions.
+It is available at [https://geintra-uah.org/psi/index.html](https://geintra-uah.org/psi/index.html).

+---